 Kent PCC Ann Barnes said it was "a very sad day".

-Miss Brown was appointed last week to the £15,000-a-year post six days ago by Ms Barnes, who had said she would stand by her.'Not racist'
+Miss Brown was appointed last week to the £15,000-a-year post six days ago by Ms Barnes, who had said she would stand by her.

 In a statement, the teenager, from Sheerness, said: "I accept that I have made comments on social networking sites which have offended many people and I am really, truly sorry for any offence that has been caused.

 "I strongly reiterate that I'm not a racist and I'm not a homophobic [sic]."

 She added: "I have fallen into the trap of behaving with bravado on social networking sites.
 I hope that this stands as a learning experience for many other young people."

 "I now feel that in the interests of everybody concerned, in particular the young people of Kent who I feel benefit enormously from the role of a youth commissioner, that I should stand down," she said.